szczurek-lab/seqme/docs/api/core_index.rst

 Input / Output
 --------------
-Functions for serializing and loading data and metric results.
+Functions for serializing and loading sequences, cache and metric dataframes.

 .. autosummary::
     :toctree: